leonletto/algo-pfsense/README.md

 the router and normal AlgoVPN clients.
 The Algo-side changes should work with other routers as well.

-Last updated: 2019-06-24: Decode the certificate from the p12 file, which works if the intermediate PKI files are not saved.
+Last updated: 2020-09-07: Add instructions for reverting a change to the Algo CA certificates.

 ### Caveats

 * This approach tunnels some or all of the LAN subnet to the AlgoVPN.
 NAT occurs on the AlgoVPN side for both IPv4 and IPv6.

-* This has been tested using pfSense 2.4.3 in VirtualBox with AlgoVPN servers on DigitalOcean and Amazon EC2.
+* This has been tested using pfSense 2.4.5-p1 in VirtualBox with an AlgoVPN server on Vultr.

 * This approach does not make use of the VTI (routed IPsec) feature added in pfSense 2.4.4.
 As I understand it, supporting IPv6 using VTI requires IPsec on